A. K. 47 (1999 film): Plot

-In the opening scene, Raam is taken into custody by Mumbai police and is given third-degree treatment, insisting on providing information about some terrorist activities.
+In the opening scene, Raam (Ramu in Telugu) is taken into custody by Mumbai police and is given third-degree treatment, insisting that he provide information about some terrorist activities.
 Following this, Raam is subject to a trial in the magistrate court, which orders preventive detention, alleging that he was responsible for them.
 Disappointed, Raam, now arrested, sits alone and recollects how he ended up landing on his terrible fate.

 Ram was a college student, excellent in both studies and extracurricular activities.
-He, along with his sister, Gayatri, was brought up in a strict and disciplined manner by his father, Jagannath, who worked as the regional bank manager.
-His mother is of soft and loving nature.
-Jagannath wanted his children to become good citizens of the country, with little regard for what they intended to do as they grew up.
+He, along with his sister, Gayatri, were brought up in a strict and disciplined manner by their father, Jagannath, who worked as the regional bank manager.
+Their mother had a soft and loving nature.
+Jagannath wanted his children to become good citizens of the country, with little regard to what they intended to do as they grew up.

-One day, when Raam was on his way to the college, he saw a local hooligan (a goonda) harassing his fellow college mate by coloring him without his consent (because of the Holi festival).
+One day, when Raam was on his way to college, he saw a local hooligan (a goonda) harassing his fellow college mate by coloring him without his consent (on account of the Holi festival).
 Raam questions him about his misbehavior, only to be treated the same way.
 Enraged, Raam physically fights the hooligan and his partners.
-During an auspicious event the next day, the injured hooligan, along with his superior and other local goondas, storms into Raam's house and threatens him and his entire family.
+During an auspicious event the next day, the injured hooligan, along with his superior and other local goondas, storm into Raam's house and threaten him and his entire family.
 Raam's father, Jagannath, literally begs the goondas to forgive his son as he never wanted any trouble.
-After some arguments, the goondas warned them to steer clear of their paths for good, and left the house.
+After some arguments, the goondas warn them to steer clear of their paths for good and leave the house.
 Raam's father criticized him for his behavior for it brought shame to the entire family.

 At some time, Jagannath was promoted and transferred to Mumbai city.
 The whole family was relocated.
 Jagannath thought this was a blessing in disguise as the new living environment will bring positive changes to Raam.
 But when they arrived in Mumbai, they instantly became aware of the terrible situation the city was in.
 Mumbai had become a city of crime.
-There has been constant turmoil, and murders had become a common thing.
+There has been constant turmoil, and murders have become a common thing.
 Curfews were imposed at random.
 City police were unable to catch the culprits.
 Citizens were losing confidence in the law and order system.